Sakshamgalyan/guide/docs/Utilities.md

 ### **Error Category**

-This module allows admins to create and manage **custom error categories** by grouping relevant PaySecure error codes.
+This module allows admins to create and manage **custom error categories** by grouping relevant <CompanyName/> error codes.

 **How to Create a New Error Category:**

 1. Click **“Add More Category”**.
 2. Enter a **Category Name** and save it.
-3. Map specific **PaySecure error codes** to the newly created category by selecting the codes, choosing the category, and clicking **“Add”**.
+3. Map specific **<CompanyName/> error codes** to the newly created category by selecting the codes, choosing the category, and clicking **“Add”**.

 ![Screenshot 2025-06-04 at 4.59.24 PM.png](/img/Screenshot_2025-06-04_at_4.59.24_PM.png)